-What are some of the most important, essential China travel tips?
-There are quite a few things to consider as you plan a trip abroad, but with China – as with any country – there are specific tips and tricks that can help you along the way.
-I’m going to share with you what I’ve learned from traveling all across China for the past decade.
+What are some of the most important, crucial China travel hacks?
+There are quite a few things to consider as you plan a trip abroad, but with China there are specific tips and tricks that can help you along the way.
+I’m going to share with you a few of my favorite travel hacks I’ve learned from traveling all across China for the past decade.

-Over the past decade I have had the privilege of traveling all across China – from Beijing to Kashgar, from Xi’an to Hong Kong.
-Along the way I’ve learned quite a few China travel tips that have helped make travel in this crazy country just a bit easier!
+I have had the privilege of traveling all across China – from Beijing to Kashgar; from Xi’an to Hong Kong.
+Along the way, I’ve learned quite a few China travel hacks that have helped make travel in this crazy country just a bit easier!

-Perhaps you’ve been living in China for years or maybe this is your first time headed to China – either way these top travel hacks will be incredibly useful to you.
+Perhaps you’ve been living in China for years or maybe this is your first time headed to China – either way these useful tips will come in handy.

 Some of these China travel hacks can be applied to travel anywhere across the world, but for the most part these tips are specific to this region of Asia.

-If you find these travel tips to be useful, make sure to download my free 44 Travel Tips guide that goes into even more detail about what to expect in China and how to get around easily.
+If you find these travel tips to be useful, you’ll really love my China travel handbook available on Amazon.
+You can also download my free 44 Travel Tips guide that goes into even more detail about what to expect in China and how to get around easily.

 Anybody who has done even a small amount of travel in China knows how often flights get delayed here.
 I’ve been put up in numerous hotels overnight for that very purpose.
 After a while, you just come to expect delays in order not to be disappointed during the journey.

 I always keep one change of clothes and a toothbrush in my carry-on just in case I get delayed overnight.
-This also helps in case my luggage gets lost, which hasn’t happened to me yet in China but I’ve heard has happened with other travelers.
+This also helps in case my luggage gets lost, which hasn’t happened to me yet in China but I’ve heard has happened with other travelers (in this case, you also better have some good travel insurance).

 Lines in China are ridiculously long.
 What’s worse, if you stand in line long enough you’re bound to see multiple people “cut” in the long line, a fact of life here that infuriates me to no end.
 So what’s the solution?